ozgurtet/lunch-voter/README.md

 ### Vote
 This page list restaurants for voting.
 User can vote restaurant and undo given vote.
-If users favorite restaurant doesn't exist in restaurant list, user can create a new restaurant Furthermore in this page restaurant item shows total vote number and voter list for each restaurant.
+If users favorite restaurant doesn't exist in restaurant list, user can create a new restaurant.
+Furthermore in this page every restaurant item shows users who vote for restaurant and voter numbers.
 Every user limited for voting only one restaurant.

+## Technologies
+The page responsible for creating restaurant with name, website URL, restaurant detail, restaurant address informations or removing restaurants.